-"Identifier Credential": A data object that is a portable representation of the association between an identifier and a unit of authentication information, and that can be presented for use in Validating an identity claimed by an entity that attempts to access a system.
+“Identifier Credential”: A data object that is a portable representation of the association between an identifier and a unit of authentication information, and that can be presented for use in Validating an identity claimed by an entity that attempts to access a system.
 Example: [Username/Password], [OpenID credential], X.509 public-key certificate.

-"Authorization Credential": A data object that is a portable representation of the association between an Identifier Credential and one or more access authorizations, and that can be presented for use in Validating those authorizations for an entity that attempts such access.
+“Signed Assertion”: A data object that is a portable representation of the association between an Identifier Credential and one or more access assertions, and that can be presented for use in Validating those assertions for an entity that attempts such access.
 Example: [OAuth credential], X.509 attribute certificate.

 De-accreditation of Accreditation Authority – An administrative action by which ICANN org revokes the agreement with the accreditation authority, if this function is outsourced to a third party, following which it is no longer approved to operate as the accreditation authority.

-Identity Provider - Responsible for 1) Verifying the identity of a requestor and managing an Identifier Credential associated with the requestor and 2) Verifying and managing Authorization Credentials associated with the Identifier Credential.
+Identity Provider - Responsible for 1) Verifying the identity of a requestor and managing an Identifier Credential associated with the requestor and 2) Verifying and managing Signed Assertions associated with the Identifier Credential.
 For the purpose of the SSAD, the Identity Provider may be the Accreditation Authority itself or it may rely on zero or more 3rd parties.

 Revocation of User Credentials- The event that occurs when an Identity Provider declares that a previously valid credential has become invalid.

 Validate - To test or prove the soundness or correctness of a construct.
-(Example: The Discloser will Validate the Identity Credential and Authorization Credentials as part of its Authorization process.)
+(Example: The Discloser will Validate the Identity Credential and Signed Assertions as part of its Authorization process.)

 Validation - Establish the soundness or correctness of a construct.